Capital One Venture X Rewards Credit Card review: A strong alternative for luxury travel

 The Capital One Venture X Rewards card offers a winning combination of streamlined rewards and luxury perks for frequent travelers at a mid-tier price point.

-The combination of valuable benefits, simple rewards and a $395 annual fee (See Rates & Fees) makes the Venture X a terrific fit for people focused on ongoing value and practical perks.
+The combination of valuable benefits, simple rewards and a $395 annual fee (See Rates & Fees) wasn’t a deterrent, considering the value of the card’s annual bonuses.
+If you’re like me and prioritize ongoing value and practical perks, the Venture X could be an excellent fit for you.

 Rewards

-• 5X miles on flights through Capital One Travel
+- 5X miles on flights and vacation rentals booked through Capital One Travel

 Expert Appraisal: Good